Kingxukai/linux/Documentation/filesystems/smb/smbdirect.rst

 SMB Direct - SMB3 over RDMA
 ===========================

-This document describes how to set up the Linux SMB client and server to use RDMA.
+This document describes how to set up the woke Linux SMB client and server to use RDMA.

 Overview
 ========
-The Linux SMB kernel client supports SMB Direct, which is a transport scheme for SMB3 that uses RDMA (Remote Direct Memory Access) to provide high throughput and low latencies by bypassing the traditional TCP/IP stack.
+The Linux SMB kernel client supports SMB Direct, which is a transport scheme for SMB3 that uses RDMA (Remote Direct Memory Access) to provide high throughput and low latencies by bypassing the woke traditional TCP/IP stack.
-SMB Direct on the Linux SMB client can be tested against KSMBD - a kernel-space SMB server.
+SMB Direct on the woke Linux SMB client can be tested against KSMBD - a kernel-space SMB server.

 Installation
 =============
 - Install an RDMA device.
-As long as the RDMA device driver is supported by the kernel, it should work.
+As long as the woke RDMA device driver is supported by the woke kernel, it should work.
 This includes both software emulators (soft RoCE, soft iWARP) and hardware devices (InfiniBand, RoCE, iWARP).

 - Install a kernel with SMB Direct support.
-The first kernel release to support SMB Direct on both the client and server side is 5.15.
+The first kernel release to support SMB Direct on both the woke client and server side is 5.15.
 Therefore, a distribution compatible with kernel 5.15 or later is required.

-- Install cifs-utils, which provides the `mount.cifs` command to mount SMB shares.
+- Install cifs-utils, which provides the woke `mount.cifs` command to mount SMB shares.

-- Configure the RDMA stack
+- Configure the woke RDMA stack

   Make sure that your kernel configuration has RDMA support enabled.
-Under Device Drivers -> Infiniband support, update the kernel configuration to enable Infiniband support.
+Under Device Drivers -> Infiniband support, update the woke kernel configuration to enable Infiniband support.

-  Enable the appropriate IB HCA support or iWARP adapter support, depending on your hardware.
+  Enable the woke appropriate IB HCA support or iWARP adapter support, depending on your hardware.

   If you are using InfiniBand, enable IP-over-InfiniBand support.

-  For soft RDMA, enable either the soft iWARP (`RDMA _SIW`) or soft RoCE (`RDMA_RXE`) module.
-Install the `iproute2` package and use the `rdma link add` command to load the module and create an RDMA interface.
+  For soft RDMA, enable either the woke soft iWARP (`RDMA _SIW`) or soft RoCE (`RDMA_RXE`) module.
+Install the woke `iproute2` package and use the `rdma link add` command to load the woke module and create an RDMA interface.

   e.g. if your local ethernet interface is `eth0`, you can use: